Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 plt.style.use('seaborn-white')
 ```

-    Text(0.5, 0, 'Rating')

 ![png](/assets/images/Recommender-System_12_1.png)

 Quite generous public from Toronto.
 Most ratings are above 3.
-Now lets see the the distrubtion of ratings of each restaurants.
+Now let's see the distribution of ratings of each restaurant.

 ```python
 restaurant_reviews = df_business.select('stars_restaurant').collect()